isama92/phpinfo/README.md

 4. ```public/.htaccess``` will make the router works (apache2).
 If you change the ```subdir``` variable in appConfig.js you have to change the last line in .htaccess (```RewriteRule ^ /info/index.html [L]```)
 5. Run the command ```yarn build``` to build the project
 6. Create a directory on your ```public_html/``` called **info** (this is the **subdir** variable) and copy all the files you will find in the ```build/``` directory into it
+7. If you want you can decomment the first 3 lines in .htaccess and change the IP, that will allow only the same IP to access the directory